Fu-Go balloon bomb: Design and development

 Engineers next investigated the feasibility of balloon launches against the United States from the Japanese mainland, a distance of at least 6,000 mi.
-Engineers sought to make use of strong seasonal air currents discovered flowing from west to east at high altitude and speed over Japan, now known as the jet stream.
-The currents had been investigated by Japanese scientist Wasaburo Oishi in the 1920s; in late 1943, the Army consulted Hidetoshi Arakawa of the Central Meteorological Observatory, who used Oishi's data to extrapolate the air currents across the Pacific Ocean and estimate that a balloon released in winter and that maintained an altitude of 30,000 to 35,000 ft could reach the North American continent in 30 to 100 hours.
+Engineers sought to make use of strong seasonal air currents discovered flowing from west to east at high altitude and speed over Japan, today known as the jet stream.
+The currents had been investigated by Japanese scientist Wasaburo Oishi in the 1920s.
+In late 1943, the Army consulted Hidetoshi Arakawa of the Central Meteorological Observatory, who used Oishi's data to extrapolate the air currents across the Pacific Ocean and estimate that a balloon released in winter and that maintained an altitude of 30,000 to 35,000 ft could reach the North American continent in 30 to 100 hours.
 Arakawa further found that the strongest winds blew from November to March at speeds approaching 200 mph.

 Changing pressure levels in a fixed-volume balloon posed technical challenges.
 During the day, heat from the sun increased pressure, risking the balloon rising above the air currents or bursting.
 A relief valve was added to allow gas to escape when the envelope's internal pressure rose above a set level.
 At night, cool temperatures risked the balloon falling below the currents, an issue that worsened as gas was released.
 To resolve this, engineers developed a sophisticated ballast system with 32 sandbags mounted around a cast aluminum wheel, with each sandbag connected to gunpowder blowout plugs.
 The plugs were connected to three redundant aneroid barometers calibrated for an altitude between 25,000 and 27,000 ft, below which one sandbag was released; the next plug was armed two minutes after the previous plug was blown.
 A separate altimeter set between 13,000 and 20,000 ft controlled the later release of the bombs.
 A one-hour activating fuse for the altimeters was ignited at launch, allowing the balloon time to ascend above these two thresholds.
 Tests of the design in August 1944 indicated success, with several balloons releasing radiosonde signals for up to 80 hours (the maximum time allowed by the batteries).
 A self-destruct system was added; a three-minute fuse triggered by the release of the last bomb would detonate a block of picric acid and destroy the carriage, followed by an 82-minute fuse that would ignite the hydrogen and destroy the envelope.